nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_INSTALL_PLAN.md

 cd ~/workspace
 ```

-Then clone the repository as a child of **workspace** and `cd modern-farm` to move to that new directory created by the clone.
+Then clone the repository as a child of **workspace** and then **cd** to the new directory created by the clone.
 Then use the `code .` command to view the code, and then move on to the next section.

 All of the source code for this project will be in the directory of `src`.